runxiyu/furgit/README.md

 ## Features

-Currently, furgit is very basic; it supports reading objects from loose objects and packfiles.
-There is some infrastructure for writing loose objects and packfiles in the tests but they need to be refactored.
+Currently, furgit is very basic; it supports reading and writing loose objects and reading from packfiles.
+There is some infrastructure for writing packfiles in the tests but they need to be refactored.

 We intend for repository objects to be freely usable across goroutines, which may enable long-running applications such as forges to keep a pool of recently